 "This moment is challenging for us all, but it is a moment that is challenging us in different ways.
 Personally, COVID-19 has challenged me to do my work very differently, especially when engaging with and growing the Kellogg community. … I urge you to speak about how you've been specifically challenged and how you're managing yourself through it.
 At Kellogg, so much of leadership is actually about how you lead yourself.
 And your answer will help us get a better understanding of who that leader is.
 For more details, click here.

-The Kellogg application suggests some sample questions that you can use to prepare for video essays.
-You should practice as many times as you like until you get comfortable with the format and technology.
-You may prepare MBA-related questions and non-work questions about your interests/ passions and volunteer work.
+The Kellogg application suggests sample questions that you can use to prepare video essays.
+You should practice as often as you like until you get comfortable with the format and technology.
+You may prepare MBA-related and non-work questions about your interests/ passions and volunteer work.
 Add more items to the list and begin practicing.
 Also, it is a great idea to seek the help of family or friends and get their feedback on your topics and delivery style so you can improve yourself accordingly in your next recording.
 The applicants will have 20 seconds to think about the question and up to one minute to give their response.
 So timing is the crucial thing in this response.
 Please note that you will not get a second chance to record your answer to the official video essay questions.
 Make sure to practice getting a clear sense of how much time you need to think and record your response.

 Click here for Kellogg's Tips on Video essays.

 You may also check out this blog post for application advice from current students!

 You may also be interested in Kellogg alumnus Eduardo's advice:

 Also, check out Kellogg admit Rohit's story.